 All our participants learn how to do SOS in Morse Code.
-In Oct 2019 we exposed over 7,800 scouts to Ham radio, Morse code, ARDF, and the Lego build game using FRS walkie-talkies.
+In Oct 2021 we exposed over 5,400 scouts to Ham radio, Morse code, ARDF, and the MegaBlok build game using FRS walkie-talkies.
+We are on track to do it again with 12,000 in Sept-Oct 2022.

 Radio Merit Badge starts the road to getting an FCC license.

 We use JOTA and our events as an introduction followed by rank advancement with the Radio Merit Badge, about 7,000 Scouts nationally earn the badge each year.
-We met our target for ~200 Radio Merit Badges in 2020.
+We met our target for ~370 Radio Merit Badges in 2020/21.